fujun1973/LBot_IR/README.md

- # mbit_IR for micro-bit
+ # lbot_IR for micro-bit

-Extension for Yahboom mbit_IR
+Extension for Yahboom lbot_IR

 Note: IR receiver for Yahboom receiver